emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: henrik94.html

+    This paper presents a new model for scheduling the work of an incremental garbage collector in a system with hard real time requirements.
+The method utilizes the fact that just some of the processes in the system have to meet hard real time requirements and that these processes typically run periodically, a fact that we can make use of when scheduling the garbage collection.
+The work of the collector is scheduled to be performed in the pauses between the critical processes and is suspended when the processes with hard real time requirements run.
+It is shown that this approach is feasible for many real time systems and that it leaves the time-critical parts of the system undisturbed from garbage collection induced delays.

 * .. _HENRIK96:

   Roger Henriksson.
 1996. "`Adaptive Scheduling of Incremental Copying Garbage Collection for Interactive Applications <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.51.1554&rep=rep1&type=pdf>`_".
 NWPER96.

   .. abstract: henrik96.html

+    Incremental algorithms are often used to interleave the work of a garbage collector with the execution of an application program, the intention being to avoid long pauses.
+However, overestimating the worst-case storage needs of the program often causes all the garbage collection work to be performed in the beginning of the garbage collection cycles, slowing down the application program to an unwanted degree.
+This paper explores an approach to distributing the work more evenly over the garbage collection cycle.

 * .. _HENRIKSSON98:

   Roger Henriksson.
 1998. "`Scheduling Garbage Collection in Embedded Systems <http://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=18921&fileOId=630830>`_".
 Department of Computer Science at Lund University.
 Ph.D. thesis.

   .. abstract: henriksson98.html

+    The complexity of systems for automatic control and other safety-critical applications grows rapidly.
+Computer software
+    represents an increasing part of the complexity.
+As larger systems are developed, we need to find scalable techniques to manage the complexity in order to guarantee high product quality.
+Memory management is a key quality factor for these systems.
+Automatic memory management, or garbage collection, is a technique that significantly reduces the complex problem of correct memory management.
+The risk of software errors decreases and development time is reduced.

+    Garbage collection techniques suitable for interactive and soft real-time systems exist, but few approaches are suitable for systems with hard real-time requirements, such as control systems (embedded systems).
+One part of the problem is solved by incremental garbage collection algorithms, which have been presented before.
+We focus on the scheduling problem which forms the second part of the problem, i.e. how the work of a garbage collector should be scheduled in order to disturb the application program as little as possible.
+It is studied how a priori scheduling analysis of systems with automatic memory management can be made.
+The field of garbage collection research is thus joined with the field of scheduling analysis in order to produce a practical synthesis of the two fields.

+    A scheduling strategy is presented that employs the properties of control systems to ensure that no garbage collection work is performed during the execution of critical processes.
+The hard real-time part of the system is thus never disturbed by garbage collection work.
+Existing incremental garbage collection
+    algorithms are adapted to the presented strategy.
+Necessary modifications of the algorithms and the real-time kernel are discussed.
+A standard scheduling analysis technique, rate monotonic analysis, is extended in order to make a priori analysis of the schedulability of the garbage collector possible.

+    The scheduling algorithm has been implemented in an industrially relevant real-time environment in order to show that the strategy is feasible in practice.
+The experimental evaluation shows that predictable behaviour and sub-millisecond worst-case delays can be achieved on standard hardware even by a non-optimized prototype garbage collector.

 * .. _HOSKING91: